What is happening with F4-All Countries?

 When will the Interview be scheduled?

-When talking to other applicants, also make sure that you are not comparing yourself with ‘immediate relatives’ of U.S. Citizens.
+When talking to other applicants, also make sure that you are not comparing yourself with 'immediate relatives' of U.S. Citizens.
 Clear priority was given by the State Department to immediate relatives, so their situation is generally much better and their wait much shorter.
 If you want to assess the wait at your U.S. Embassy or Consulate, see what is happening with applicants in the F4 category there.
-If you do not know F4 applicants, see what happens to other ‘preference’ applicants (that are not F2A) such as F1, F2B, F3 and/or join the Immigration Planner Facebook group where updates about consulates are shared on a regular basis.
+If you do not know F4 applicants, join the Immigration Planner Facebook group where updates about consulates are shared on a regular basis.

 When will Immigration Planner update its predictions?